 I was not beaten because of your pure heart or your noble god, but only because your sword has proven sharper than my tooth and claw.

 Though I was born in Eden I barely remember it.
 I can’t recall what I whispered in Eve’s ear.
 I do not comprehend sin, nor redemption.
-I do not seek redemption.
+I do not seek redemption and I will never change.
 I do not seek paradise.
-What I really seek, and what I have sought with every word of my last speech is another breath, another moment, another chance.
+What I really seek, and what I have sought with every Word is another breath, another moment, another chance.

 And with that said, the Dragon made one last desperate attack,